 Maureen Murphy Perpetual Cup

 In 2016 the Family of the late Maureen Murphy presented a cup in her memory to the branch.
 Maureen played with the St. Patrick's Junior Céilí Band, from Foxford, which won the All-Ireland in 1961.
-The cup is presented by the branch annually to the 'Outstanding Fiddle Player' within the branch.
+The cup is presented by the branch annually to the 'Fiddler of the Year' within the branch.

-In memory of our good friend, thirteen-year-old Morgan Pender, from Clare Island who tragically lost his life in August 2018.
+This cup is dedicated to the memory of our good friend, thirteen-year-old Morgan Pinder, from Clare Island who tragically lost his life in August 2018.
 Morgan was a fantastic storyteller, dancer and musician and so the Admiral Brown Committee purchased the cup in October 2018 in memory of Morgan.
 The cup is awarded annually during the Foxford Traditional Weekend to the person showing great character.

 Admiral Brown Comhaltas Committee

-Executive Committee: Chairperson: David Doocey Vice-Chairperson: John McHugh Secretary: Edel Ní Dochartaigh Treasurer: Tomás O'Dochartaigh P.R.O: Stephen O'Dochartaigh
+Executive Committee: Chairperson: David Doocey Vice-Chairperson: John McHugh Secretary: Edel Ní Dhochartaigh Treasurer: Tomás O'Dochartaigh P.R.O: Stephen O'Dochartaigh

-President: Christina Doherty Vice Secretary: Michael Fox Vice Treasurer: Paul Hyland Auditor: Maria Lynn Youth Officers: Molly Granahan & Annie Moylett Treoraí na Gaeilge: Clíona Ní Ailín Delegate (County): Michéal Ó Sionnaigh Delegate 2 (County): Carmel Ní Heanaigh
+Other Committee Members: President: Christina Doherty Vice Secretary: Michael Fox Vice Treasurer: Paul Hyland Auditor: Maria Lynn Youth Officers: Molly Granahan & Annie Moylett Treoraí na Gaeilge: Clíona Ní Ailín Delegate (County): Michéal Ó Sionnaigh Delegate 2 (County): Carmel Uí hEanaigh

 Míle Buíochas / Thank You